divishadL/UR5_pick_and_place/README.md

 `roslaunch ur5_moveit_config execution.launch`

-- Finallz, run the following node, which adds the concerned box in the planning scene and allows the collision between gripper and box and later attaches the box to gripper.
+- Finally, run the following node, which adds the concerned box in the planning scene and allows the collision between gripper and box and later attaches the box to gripper.

 > Here even after removing the collision object, it is still remaining attached with the gripper(Issue to be resolved)